Search Results

 52 results found with an empty search

+Advocates for Change is a Colorado-based nonprofit dedicated to reforming the criminal justice system, supporting individuals impacted by the sex offender registry, and promoting second chances through advocacy, education, and community support.
 Advocates for Change Affecting Change in Colorado's Laws, Policies, and Attitudes Our Story Advocates for Change is dedicated to supporting individuals in the criminal justice system and their families.
 Our mission encompasses advocating for legislative change, public education, successful rehabilitation, and community reintegration.
 Through our meetings, resources, and membership options, we strive to make a positive impact on the lives of those affected.
 Learn More Resource Guide for Families of Adults Are you or a loved one facing accusations or a conviction for a sexual offense in Colorado?
 You’re not alone.
 In response to concerns from families, a diverse workgroup—including family members, advocates, therapists, and justice professionals—created this essential guide to help you navigate every stage of the legal process.
 Click here to access the helpful document.
 Our Current Initiatives Driving Positive Change Legislative Advocacy Policy Reform Our legislative advocacy efforts focus on reforming punitive laws to ensure fair treatment and rehabilitation opportunities for individuals in the criminal justice system.
 Public Education Awareness Campaigns Through awareness campaigns, we educate the public and lawmakers on the challenges faced by individuals with sexual offenses, promoting understanding, support, and acceptance.
 Community Engagement Building Relationships Community engagement initiatives aim to facilitate successful treatment, reintegration, and acceptance of individuals in the wider community, fostering a supportive and inclusive environment.

 - Denver Works | Advocates For Change